 There are other distinctions between pull-ups and diapers that you might consider when deciding which is better for you.

-Size - Most brands supply diapers varying from size 1 for newborns to size 6 for babies over 35 pounds.
+- Size - Most brands supply diapers varying from size 1 for newborns to size 6 for babies over 35 pounds.
 Pull-ups come in various sizes for big babies and toddlers, starting at size 4 for 12 to 18 months and up to 5T for bigger kids over 50 pounds.
+Some diapers such as Honest diapers, for example, run small, so, if you're not sure what size to choose, buy the small pack first.

 Are Pull-Ups Better Than Overnight Diapers at Night?